 Helpful Voting Links — Vermont

 Don't miss your next election!
 Vermont voters are automatically registered at the address on their state issued ID.
 If you have moved or do not have a state issued ID please register to vote here.
-Local, state and congressional primary elections will be August 14, 2018 and general election will be held on November 6, 2018.
+You can register to vote in person any day in Vermont, including during early voting and on election day.

 - Register to Vote